 When a student needs a particular course for graduation, but that course is not being offered in the semester when the student must take it; or When a student has a particular interest in a topic that is not covered in a course already offered at Holy Apostles College and Seminary.

 The possibility of taking a Directed Study is contingent upon two factors: (1) the availability of a qualified instructor to teach the Directed Study; and (2) whether the Directed Study fits with the mission of Holy Apostles College and Seminary and the degree plan of the student requesting the Directed Study.

-An on campus student who desires to take a Directed Study must contact the On Campus Academic Dean.
-An online student who desires to take a Directed Study must contact the Online Academic Dean; and on campus student must contact the On Campus Academic Dean.
-The appropriate Dean may sua sponte suggest to a student the possibility of taking a Directed Study.
+An on campus or online student who desires to take a Directed Study must contact the Academic Dean.
+The Dean may sua sponte suggest to a student the possibility of taking a Directed Study.

-The appropriate Dean will provide the student with a Directed Study Request Form.
-The student must fill out the Directed Study Request and then return it to that Dean.
-That Dean will consider the possibility of Directed Study in consultation with one or more instructors at Holy Apostles College and Seminary.
-Then that Dean will inform the student whether the request for a Directed Study can be granted.
+The Academic Dean will provide the student with a Directed Study Request Form.
+The student must fill out the Directed Study Request and then return it to the Dean.
+The Dean will consider the possibility of Directed Study in consultation with one or more instructors at Holy Apostles College and Seminary.
+The Academic Dean will then inform the student whether the request for a Directed Study can be granted.

 If Holy Apostles College and Seminary grants the student’s request for a Directed Study, then a course number and title will be assigned to the Directed Study and the student will be provided with instructions regarding how to register for the Directed Study.

 The cost to the student for taking a Directed Study is the same cost as other three-credit courses at Holy Apostles College and Seminary.